I hate to put a damper on what’s an otherwise lighthearted blog. But that’s life.

 You can’t answer like that though.
 I don’t know why.
 You just can’t.
 I wouldn’t really want to anyway.

 The worst is the sudden realization of, “Who’s next?”
 And when?
-The ability to fathom unanswerable questions is the ultimate bane of humans’ existence.
-All I know is, Jay died doing something each of my friends do every day – driving.
-Something tells me that whoever’s next, it won’t be long.
-What a morbid realization.
+Jay died doing something each of my friends do every day – driving.
+Somebody’s next.
+It’s only a matter of time.

 – – –